radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 For example, if IPSec is used between two systems, then those systems may use RADIUS/UDP or RADIUS/TCP over the IPSec connection.

 Similarly, RADIUS/UDP and RADIUS/TCP may be used in secure management networks.
+However, administrators should not assume that such uses are secure.

-However, using RADIUS/UDP and RADIUS/TCP in any environment is still NOT RECOMMENDED.
+Using RADIUS/UDP and RADIUS/TCP in any environment is still NOT RECOMMENDED.
 A network misconfiguration could result in the RADIUS traffic being sent over an insecure network.
 Neither the RADIUS client nor the RADIUS server would be aware of this misconfiguration.

-In contrast, when TLS is used, the RADIUS endpoints can enforce security themselves.
+In contrast, when TLS is used, the RADIUS endpoints are aware of all security issues, and can enforce security for themselves.

 ## Mandating TLS transport

-All new RADIUS systems MUST support RADIUS/TLS and/or RADIUS/DTLS.
+All RADIUS systems MUST support RADIUS/TLS and/or RADIUS/DTLS.

 ## Crypto-Agility

 The crypto-agility requirements of [RFC6421] are addressed in [RFC6614] Appendix C, and in Section 10.1 of [RFC7360].
-For clarity, we repeat the text of [RFC7360] here, with some minor modificiations.
+For clarity, we repeat the text of [RFC7360] here, with some minor modifications to update references, but not content.

 Section 4.2 of [RFC6421] makes a number of recommendations about security properties of new RADIUS proposals.
 All of those recommendations are satisfied by using TLS or DTLS as the transport layer.